Motorcycle Accident FAQ

 Every case is different.
 The compensation you are able to recover in your case will depend on the unique circumstances surrounding your motorcycle accident and injuries suffered.
 Some of the key factors that will be considered are:

 - The type and severity of your injuries

-- What type of job you have, and whether your injury impacts your ability to return to or perform in your profession
+- What type of job you have, and whether your injury impacts your ability to return to or perform in your profession in normal capacity

 - If you have any scarring, disfigurement, or other permanent injuries that will now impact your ability to have the same level of activity or enjoyment of life as you did before

 - Whether you are married or single, have a family, etc.